top of page

 What does the cost of camp include?

-- Cabin lodging
+- Cabin lodging for overnight

 How are bunks assigned?